rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint1.md

 ### Task 1.4
 Implement this motion controller in `mbot/mbot_autonomy/src/mbot/motion_controller.cpp`.
 This program will run on the embedded computer.

-Required For the Report:
+{: .required_for_report }
-- Describe and document your motion control algorithm for getting between waypoints.
+Describe and document your motion control algorithm for getting between waypoints.
-- Include a plot of your robot’s dead reckoning estimated pose as the robot is commanded to drive a 1m square 4 times.
+<br> 1) Include a plot of your robot’s dead reckoning estimated pose as the robot is commanded to drive a 1m square 4 times.
-- Include a plot of the robot's linear and rotational velocity as it drives one loop around the square
+<br> 2) Include a plot of the robot's linear and rotational velocity as it drives one loop around the square

 ## Checkpoint Submission
 <br>